The UN Global Goals

 Peace, justice and strong institutions

 Haypp Group take the necessary steps to ensure that ethical business practices are maintained both within our own company and in our relationships with outside parties.
-Working with excised products and cross boarders brings additional risks which need to be handled.
+Working with excised products and products crossing national borders brings additional risks which need to be handled.

 Substantially reduce corruption and bribery in all their forms.

-The Code of Conduct for all our employees, as well as the Supplier Code of Conduct, is very clear about the goal of combating the climate crisis, as well our stance on corruption and the handling of bribes.
+The Code of Conduct, which targets our own employees and consultants, as well as the Supplier Code of Conduct, is very clear about the goal and challenges we are combating, including our stance on corruption and the handling of bribes.

 Partnerships for the goals